salesforce/botsim/docs/intro.rst

 What is BotSIM?
 ####################################

-BotSIM is a modular, open-source *Bot SIM*\ ulation toolkit to serve as a one-stop solution for large-scale data-efficient end-to-end evaluation, diagnosis and remediation of commercial task-oriented dialog (TOD) systems.
+BotSIM is a modular, open-source *Bot SIM*\ ulation toolkit to serve as a one-stop solution for
+large-scale data-efficient end-to-end evaluation, diagnosis and remediation of commercial task-oriented dialog systems (chatbots).

-As a simulation framework, bot developers can extend BotSIM to support their own bot platforms.
-As a toolkit, BotSIM can be readily applied  by bot admins or practitioners  with little or even no technical backgrounds to perform testing and remediation of their bots.
+As a simulation framework, bot developers can extend BotSIM to support new bot platforms.
+As a toolkit, BotSIM can be readily used
+by bot admins or practitioners to perform testing and remediation of their bots.

 Key features of BotSIM include: